 So, all those of you, who’re planning for cloud adoption in 2020 and looking for an enablement platform, WinWire’s Cloud Assessment Tool (WinCAT) is for you.
 It’s an end-to-end cloud-enablement platform that delivers a robust and automated infrastructure and application cloud-readiness with estimated TCO and ROI to kick start your cloud transformation journey.

 Want to learn more?
-Join me for a live webinar on December 19, 2019, Where I will show how Azure Arc allows enterprises to manage on-prem and cloud resources like Windows VMs, Linux Servers, Kubernetes clusters, and Azure data services by centrally organizing and governing from a single place.
+View my on-demand webinar, Where I presented how Azure Arc allows enterprises to manage on-prem and cloud resources like Windows VMs, Linux Servers, Kubernetes clusters, and Azure data services by centrally organizing and governing from a single place.